filipesilva/fdb/demos/nutrition/README.md

 I'm a heavy [Obsidian](https://obsidian.md) user so my thinking right now is that I should make a markdown file for each foundation food with its nutrition data in [YML properties](https://help.obsidian.md/Editing+and+formatting/Properties#Property%20format).
 Then I can reference it easily (point 1), and I have a little food database on desktop and mobile (point 2).

+We could transact this data directly into the fdb node instead of putting it in a file.
+But that would mean we couldn't do point 1 or 2 as easily, and it wouldn't survive a database wipe or file sync to another machine.

 I don't see any obvious way of calculating stuff (point 3) in Obsidian from YML properties though, nor from any data stored in markdown.
 But we have triggers so we should be able to somehow trigger the calculation and write back to the file.
 I'm a bit fuzzy on this part right now, but it seems doable, and it's a starting point.